 With a name that sounds a little… morbid in English, I wasn’t really sure what to expect of Warsaw before our trip.
 Truth be told, I knew that Warsaw had seen the terrible events of World War Two and I imagined it to be a mundane, depressing city without much character.

-James and I chose last-minute to go to Poland for a couple of days simply because the flights were cheap on Skyscanner.
+I chose last-minute to go to Poland for a couple of days simply because the flights were cheap on Skyscanner.
 The reason I love Skyscanner so much is because you can select your departure airport (London Stansted or Luton are best for me) and then set your destination as ‘Everywhere’.
 So much choice!

 With our flights booked, I began researching what to see and do.
 Part of me loves the feeling of travelling to a place you have no previous impressions of, as you are almost always pleasantly surprised!
 And where is the fun in having your entire trip planned out before you go?
 I much prefer to make it up as I go along.

 So, with the help of some online blogs and my Lonely Planet Eastern Europe Guidebook, I tried to get an idea of what was to come.
 But during my research, I found that everybody seemed to say that Krakòw (the former capital) is in fact the place for history and charm and Warsaw is worth missing from your itinerary completely.
 Had we made a mistake in booking flights to the capital?
 Was Warsaw really not worth visiting?
-We were about to find out…
+I was about to find out…

 How to spend two days in Warsaw